 Malnutrition in children and pregnant women is often a problem within developing countries, leading to a high level of child mortality.
 The nutrition projects supported by Planet Aid in Mozambique seek to reduce malnutrition by improving nutrition knowledge and practices within target communities.

 The projects reduce malnutrition as the residents gain knowledge on the importance of eating diverse foods, learn to garden for themselves, and improve their cooking practices and processes.
 By introducing a diversity of fruits and vegetables and empowering residents to grow their own food, these nutrition projects have seen a definitive drop in the number of malnourished residents.

 In 2017, the projects impacted over 12,000 households by planting fruit trees and establishing household gardens.

 One World University (OWU) was established in 1998 with the idea of training professionals in the field of education and poverty alleviation.
 It is one of 47 institutions of higher learning in Mozambique approved by the Ministry of Education.
 Students earn one of two bachelor’s degrees offered: a degree that enables them to train primary school teachers at teacher training colleges, or a degree in community development.
 The university has approximately 150 students in residence and also offers courses through an online distance education program.
 Read more about OWU.

-In 1985, ADPP established its first vocational school in Maputo and since that time has established two additional schools.
+In 1985, ADPP Mozambique established its first vocational school in Maputo and since that time has established two additional schools.
 Programs at these schools include agriculture and animal husbandry, business management, construction, and hotel and tourism.
 Programs and courses are developed according to the needs of the school’s community.
 The training curriculum combines theoretical and practical elements, including traditional school subjects and general knowledge, with an emphasis on skills training.
-Internships in commercial companies, farms or institutions are also a valuable part of the program.
-Read more about Vocational Schools.
+Internships in commercial companies, farms, or institutions are also a valuable part of the program.
+Read more about vocational schools.